- Key Facts

 - North American Representative Office

 - Papua New Guinea

 What is the Asian Development Bank-Government of Japan Scholarship Program?

 The Asian Development Bank-Japan Scholarship Program (ADB-JSP) was established in April 1988 with financing from the Government of Japan.

-It aims to provide an opportunity for well-qualified citizens of ADB's developing member countries to undertake postgraduate studies in economics, management, science and technology, and other development-related fields at participating academic institutions in the Asian and Pacific Region.
+It aims to provide an opportunity for well-qualified citizens of ADB's developing member countries to undertake postgraduate studies in economics, business and management, science and technology, and other development-related fields at participating academic institutions in the Asian and Pacific Region.

 Upon completion of their study programs, scholars are expected to contribute to the economic and social development of their home countries.

 The ADB-JSP provides

 - a monthly subsistence and housing allowance